OpenMage/rfcs/proposed/0002-release-schedule.md

 ## Summary

-Defining the Schedule and rules for new releases
+Defining the Schedule and rules for new releases and management of branches

 ## Motivation

-It's important to have a reliability for long term plans, we can offer this by following a consistent schedule with hard rules.
+It's important to have clearly defined and sustainable long-term plans for both end-users and maintainers.
-Different People/Users have different needs.
-This RFC allows to find a middleground, which satisfies all of our users, but also will show us, what our users actually need and want, providing a base for a decision which will be seen as good enough to not need a bigger change for at least a few years.
+Different People/Users have different needs as it relates to stability and new features which are competing goals.
-With this RFC we then also have something to reference in case of future arguments about Releases and what gets into them.
+This RFC aims to find a suitable compromise which satisfies all of our users, but also will show us what our users actually need and want.
+With this RFC we then also have something for devleopers to reference when contributing and to resolve disagreements about Releases, timing and what gets into them.

 ## Detailed Explanation

-With this RFC we will define a basic scheme with rules by which we will do releases, have and create release branches, and also by which we decide what kind of changes get when merged into which release branch.
+With this RFC we will define terminology for semantic versioning and rules by which we will build new releases and manage repo branches and guidelines by which we decide what kind of changes get when merged into which release branch.

-### Alternative 1
+### Terminology

-Versioning follows semver.org with these tailored definitions:
+Versioning shall follow semver.org guidelines with these tailored definitions:

 - MAJOR version when you make incompatible API changes
   - public methods with changed signatures (e.g. new required parameter)